East 4th Street, Cleveland, Ohio

 Across East 4th Street from Pickwick & Frolic, and wrapping around to a Euclid Avenue frontage is Cleveland’s House of Blues.
 Opening in 2004 in a remodeled former Woolworth’s, The House of Blues brought nearly nightly live music acts back to an intimate club setting in the heart of the city.
 It also brought its typical collection of fine American folk art and great southern cuisine.
 The House of Blues also serves up a sumptuous Sunday gospel brunch, and its members-only Foundation Room offers another level of comfort and luxury for a more private getaway.

 Most of the block length of East 4th has been converted into a brick-paved pedestrian way, with overhead light strands, patio dining, and punctuations of plantings, art, awnings and neon.
-(Valet parking, accessible from Prospect Avenue, serves all of the available clubs, pubs and restaurants.)
+(Heavily used valet parking, accessible from Prospect Avenue, serves many of the available clubs, pubs and restaurants.)

-Studding the street are a good many restaurants, serving a cosmopolitan range of tastes.
+Studding the street are many restaurants, bars and clubs, serving a cosmopolitan and eclectic range of tastes.
 Flannery’s Pub serves up casual Irish fare, accompanied by a range of brews, ales and stouts, and a dash of music.
 Lola’s, an eatery launched by renowned chef Michael Symon, wins raves for its exotic desserts and unique menu.
-La Strada offers Italian cuisine spiced with the influences of the surrounding Mediterranean.
+Chinato by Zack Bruell is a high-end favorite.
 Saigon carries a mix of Vietnamese dishes with hints of France, China, and Thailand.
-Classic Little Italy appetites can be satisfied at Teresa’s Pizzaria, while Zocalo Mexican Grill & Tequileria caters to those with South-of-the-Border cravings.
+Zocalo Mexican Grill & Tequileria caters to those with South-of-the-Border cravings.
+Other venues include Red: The Steakhouse, Mabel's BBQ, The Butcher and The Brewer, J. Gumbo's, Jimmy John's, and the Erie Island Coffee Company.

-But East 4th is truly a vibrant mixed-use neighborhood.
+But East 4th is also truly a vibrant and walkable mixed-use neighborhood.
 The Bang and The Clatter is an innovative theater company, while the Corner Alley provides 16 bowling lanes coupled with several bars and a restaurant.
-Condo and apartment living are available at five different properties along East 4th, each offering its own particular mix of location, price, amenities and appeal.
+Condo and apartment living are available at five different properties along East 4th Street and onto adjacent streets, each offering its own particular mix of location, price, amenities and appeal.

 Enter the valet parking from Prospect Avenue, or simply stroll to East 4th after a Tribe or Cavs game.